John Yeamans

 Sir John Yeamans, 1st Baronet (bapt.
 28 February 1611 – 1674) was an English colonial administrator and planter who served as Governor of Carolina from 1672 to 1674.
 Contemporary descriptions of Yeamans described him as "a pirate ashore."

 Life

-Baptised on 28 February 1611 in Bristol, England, Sir John Yeamans was a younger son of John Yeamans, a brewer of Redcliffe, Bristol who died about 1645, and his wife Blanche Germain.
+Baptised on 28 February 1611 in Redcliffe, Bristol, England, Sir John Yeamans was a younger son of John Yeamans, a brewer, and his wife Blanche Germain.
 The younger Yeamans was a colonel in the Royalist army during the English Civil War.

 In about 1650 Yeamans migrated to Barbados, and within a decade he had become a major landholder there (he had held land in Barbados since 1638) a colonel of the colonial militia, judge of a local court of common pleas, and by July 1660 he was serving on the Barbadian council.